Signal Tree House

 Today, the very same space is alive again.

-Artisans work beneath its branches, reclaiming materials from the renovation to create heirloom furniture.
+Artisans worked beneath its branches, reclaiming materials from the renovation to create heirloom furniture.

 Every beam, every ceiling sheet, every Oregon pine plank has been catalogued and transformed into something new… without losing its soul.